rdatkinson/bootstrap-portfolio/README.md

 # bootstrap-portfolio

 ## Description
 This project is a webpage showcasing my portfolio of projects.
 It is designed in a way that I can continuously update it with projects I make in the future.
+You can view the deployed application via this link: https://rdatkinson.github.io/bootstrap-portfolio/

 ## Installation
 N/A